A safe place for parents and experts to connect

 Lindsay Jones, J.D., is vice president and chief policy and advocacy officer for the National Center for Learning Disabilities (NCLD).
-She leads a team that designs and implements NCLD’s legislative strategy in Washington, DC, aimed at advancing government policies that support the success of individuals with learning and attention issues in school, at work and in life.
-She also develops advocacy campaigns and works closely with NCLD’s grassroots network of committed parents.
+She leads a team that designs and implements NCLD’s legislative strategy, aimed at advancing government policies that support the success of individuals with learning disabilities in school, at work and in life.
+She also works closely on advocacy campaigns with NCLD’s grassroots network of committed parents.

 In September, I went to a hearing in Congress called The Science of Dyslexia.
 It was an amazing even...